Crimea: Sanctions

 Following Russia's largely unrecognised annexation of Crimea, the European Union, the United States, Canada, Australia, Japan, and several other countries (including Ukraine) imposed economic sanctions against Russia, including some specifically targeting Crimea.
 Many of these sanctions were directed at individuals—both Russian and Crimean.
 In general they prohibit the sale, supply, transfer, or export of goods and technology in several sectors, including services directly related to tourism and infrastructure.
 They list seven ports where cruise ships cannot dock.
 Sanctions against individuals include travel bans and asset freezes.
 Visa and MasterCard temporarily stopped service in Crimea in December 2014.
 The Russian national payment card system allows Visa and MasterCard cards issued by Russian banks to work in Crimea.
 The Mir payment system operated by the Central Bank of Russia operates in Crimea as well as MasterCard and Visa.
 However, there are no major international banks in Crimea.

 Politics

-Crimea is Ukrainian territory currently occupied by Russia; Ukraine has not relinquished title over the Crimean territory since the events of 2014, and Crimea is internationally recognised as part of Ukraine.
-They exercise administration of the Autonomous Republic of Crimea from Kyiv in the Ministry of Reintegration of Temporarily Occupied Territories.
-Ukrainian president Volodymyr Zelenskyy drew attention to this fact in August 2022 when he stated that it was "necessary to liberate Crimea" from Russian occupation and to re-establish "world law and order".
+Crimea is Ukrainian territory that was occupied and annexed by Russia in 2014; Ukraine has not relinquished title and it remains internationally recognised as part of Ukraine.
+Ukrainian president Volodymyr Zelenskyy drew attention to this in August 2022 when he stated that it was "necessary to liberate Crimea" from Russian occupation and to re-establish "world law and order".

+Within the context of the largely unrecognised annexation, the politics of Crimea today is, de facto, that of two Federal subjects of Russia: the Republic of Crimea and the federal city of Sevastopol.
+The 2024 elections to the State Council of Crimea, the legislature of the Republic of Crimea, resulted in United Russia winning 68 of the 75 seats.
+The State Council then re-elected Sergey Aksyonov to the position of Head of the Republic of Crimea, a position he had held since 2014.

+Crimea has four Deputies in the Russian State Duma; three representing constituencies in the Republic of Crimea (Simferopol, Kerch and Yevpatoria) and one representing Sevastopol.